 1. Distance from the Event to to the Record

 Historians generally look for contemporaneous sources to events rather than later accounts.
 The operating principle is simple: the further an event is from the one recording it, the more likely it is that clear understanding of the event has been distorted by a lack of memory, later embellishment, and ultimately the transformation of the past into legend.
 Take the history of regal Rome, for example.
 Archeological findings, such as the Lapis Niger, have confirmed that Rome was once ruled under kings (c.
 753 – 509 BCE).
 However, Fabius Pictor (our earliest known historical source to write about these events) did not record the regal period until around 200 BCE.
-Because there had been a gap of at least 300 years between the event and the one recording it, clear knowledge of this period had drifted out of social memory and had gradually come to be replaced by fanciful legends (e.g. Romulus being exposed on the Tiber and nursing from a she wolf).
+Because there had been a gap of around 300-600 years between the event and the one recording it, clear knowledge of this period had drifted out of social memory and had gradually come to be replaced by fanciful legends (e.g. Romulus being exposed on the Tiber and nursing from a she wolf).

 The same pattern happens in the Bible.
 Biblical scholars generally agree that the Pentateuch was composed in stages between c.
 1000 – 500 BCE.
 Since the events described in the Pentateuch (such as the Adam and Eve down to the Egyptian Exodus) would have spanned from thousands to at least hundreds of years before the earliest recording, the same problem occurs where clear recollection of the past had drifted out of memory, had become embellished, and had eventually been replaced by fanciful legends (e.g. Moses being sent down the Nile in a story very similar to Romulus).
 Because of the distance of time from the event to the record, the vast majority of historians have doubted the historicity of both Romulus and Moses, even if these legends have some faint memory in a distant past (even then, Romulus is actually much more likely to have existed, since there is at least evidence of Roman kings but no evidence of a Jewish Exodus in Egypt).